IEvangelist/UpgradeYourself-MS-MVP/PITCHME.md

 - ### <span class="orange black-shadow">Motivated</span>
   - Acheivement, Success and Recognition

----?image=assets/cubicles.jpg&size=contain
-## <span class="orange black-shadow">Cube Etiquette</span>
-### <span class="white black-shadow">(THINGS TO AVOID)</span>

----?image=assets/fingernails.jpg&size=contain
-## 1. <span class="orange black-shadow">Clipping Finger Nails</span>

----?image=assets/stinky.jpg&size=contain
-## 2. <span class="orange black-shadow">Cubicle Flatulence</span>

----?image=assets/screaming.jpg&size=contain
-## 3. <span class="orange black-shadow">Screaming</span>

 ---?image=assets/imposter.jpg&size=contain
 ## <span class="orange black-shadow">Imposter Syndrome</span>
 ### <span class="black white-shadow">(KICKIN' ASS)</span>

----?image=assets/fast-lane.jpeg&size=contain
-## <span class="black-shadow">Fast Lane</span>

-Note:
-Life comes at you fast, and it all seems like a blur.
-It is our responsibility to have the foresight to what is coming ahead of us.
-Have you ever driven in the fast lane, only to be slowed down by another driver who is going 45 mph?

----?image=assets/accident.jpeg&size=contain
-## <span class="orange black-shadow">Distractions</span>

-Note:
-Blake lights, all the cars are stopped -- traffic comes to a hault.
-But you later realize that everyone was looking at an accident on the other side of the freeway!
-WTF

----?image=assets/rainy-day.jpeg&size=contain
-## <span class="orange black-shadow">Trapped</span>

-Note:
-Do you ever feel trapped or stuck...whether on a problem, or a project or even your career?
-Are there road blocks in your life that you have yet to go around?

----?image=assets/wet-road.jpeg&size=contain
-## <span class="orange black-shadow">Realization</span>

-Note:
-It's wet and yucky...right.
-No, it smells amazing after it rains.
-It is cool and beautiful.
-Be positive!!

 ---
 > Never be afraid to ask questions!